-Depending on the range of angular scales required, an ALMA Science Goal will obtain data from either: a single 12-m Array configuration; two 12-m Array configurations; one or two 12-m Array configurations plus the 7-m Array; or one or two 12-m Array configurations plus the 7-m and Total Power (TP) Arrays.
+Depending on the range of angular scales required, an ALMA Science Goal will obtain data from either: a single 12-m Array configuration; two 12-m Array configurations; one or two 12-m Array configurations plus the 7-m Array; or one or two 12-m Array configurations plus the 7-m and Total Power (TP) Arrays1.
 The detailed logic by which specific combinations are chosen based on the PI Science Goals is described in Section 7.8.
-Generally, the PI's desired angular resolution determines the most extended array, while the largest angular scale of interest (or LAS) determines the most compact array- whether that is a second 12-m Array, the 7-m Array, or the Total Power in order of progressively larger spatial scales.
+Generally, the PI's desired angular resolution determines the most extended array, while the largest angular scale of interest (or LAS) determines the most compact array - whether that is a second 12-m Array, the 7-m Array, or the TP Array in order of progressively larger spatial scales.
 Intermediate configurations or arrays are added to connect these spatial scales as required.
-Note that, at present, total power continuum observations are not offered, limiting the largest angular scale of ALMA continuum observations to that provided by the 7-m Array.
+Note that, at present, TP continuum observations are not offered, limiting the largest angular scale of ALMA continuum observations to that provided by the 7-m Array.

-During Cycle 9, the 12-m Array will be arranged in ten different configurations.
+Depending on the cycle, the 12-m Array can be arranged in up to ten different configurations.
 As discussed below, operational factors impact the actual configuration achieved for a given observation, so the configurations presented in this chapter that are to be used for simulations or project planning are referred to as "notional configurations".
 These notional imaging configurations of 43 12-m antennas (C43-X) are identical to those used since Cycle 5 and are available on the Science Portal and in CASA.
 In real operations, configurations of all 50 antennas are used, out of which at any given time, and depending on the requested band, a number of antennas may not be available for observations.
 ALMA is committed to providing at least 43 antennas for each 12-m Array observation and on average provides more than 43 antennas; in exceptional circumstances, observations may occasionally be made with an array with up to two fewer antennas.
-In Cycle 9, the longest baseline configuration, C-10 with a maximum baseline of 16.2 km, will be available for Bands 3-8, Band 9 is limited to C-9 with a maximum baseline of 13.9 km, while Band 10 is limited to C-8 with a maximum baseline of 8.5 km.
 The 7-m Array will be available in only one configuration of twelve antennas, where ten antennas should be provided in practice, except in exceptional circumstances where observations may be carried out with eight or nine antennas.

 Tables 7.1 and 7.2 give the basic properties of the 12-m Array and 7-m Array configurations.
 These properties are based on simulations which use the notional antenna configurations described above (i.e., for the 12-m Array the C43-X configuration files available on the Science Portal were used).
-Each configuration is characterized by a maximum recoverable (spatial) scale $\theta{MRS}$ and an angular resolution $\theta{res}$ , related to the shortest and longest baselines in the configuration, respectively.
+Each configuration is characterized by a maximum recoverable (spatial) scale θ{MRS} and an angular resolution θ{res} , related to the shortest and longest baselines in the configuration, respectively.
 As discussed in Sections 7.4 and 7.6, ALMA uses the 5th and 80th percentile baseline lengths instead of the shortest and longest baselines, to provide a more robust measure of these properties.
 Figures 7.1 and 7.2 show the notional configurations of the 12-m Array, which are the 43 pads in each configuration that have the highest operational priority in terms of antenna availability.
 Figure 7.3 shows the notional 10-antenna configuration of the 7-m Array.
 The three TP Array single-dish 12-m antennas will be in fixed positions, although their relative spatial locations do not substantially affect their imaging characteristics.